Robin Williams is dead.

 Sometimes we latch onto entertainers because they remind us of good memories.
 Sometimes their faces trigger a rush of nostalgia for a time when things were a lot less complicated.
 Their work is a break from the mundane trappings of everyday life.
 They are travel guides on a whirlwind tour of someone else's imagination.
 Positive memories like that burrow deep into our souls, making the loss of their creator that much more painful when it happens.

 When you make a child laugh, you earn their love forever.
 From that night onwards, I was a loyal Robin Williams fan.
 Jack, Patch Adams, Flubber and all of his kid friendly films were on heavy rotation in our house.
-More than one VCR met an early death due to excessive rewinding to that face mask scene in Mrs. Doubtfire.
-We had the cheat codes for skipping ahead to Genie world in the Aladdin Super Nintendo game memorized better than we did our bedtime prayers.
+More than one VCR malfunctioned due to excessive rewinding of that face mask scene in Mrs. Doubtfire.
+We had the cheat codes for Genie World in the Aladdin Super Nintendo game memorized better than we did our bedtime prayers.
 When the inevitable time came to bid childhood movies farewell, a high school teacher showed Dead Poets Society to me.
 Was there ever a more influential film for an aspiring writer to watch?
 Professor Keating was the teacher we all dreamed of having: passionate, smart and fearless in his quest to be unconventional.
 Just thinking of his "read and write poetry" speech makes me want to curl up on the couch and lose an afternoon to a good book.

 I'm sad to admit that I hadn't yet gotten around to watching some of Robin's more "grown-up films" (Death to Smoochy, Good Morning Vietnam, The Fisher King are all next on my Netflix queue) when I heard about his passing on Monday afternoon.
 Oddly enough, I hadn't even seen Good Will Hunting yet because, what was the rush?
 I had plenty of time.